boredazfcuk/docker-icloudpd/README.md

 ## CREATING A CONTAINER

 First off, create a dedicated network for your iCloudPD conter(s) as this overcomes some DNS and routing issues may occur if you use the legacy default network bridge that Docker creates.
 In this example, I've have told it to use the IP address subnet 192.168.115.1 - 192.168.115.254 and configured the gateway to be 192.168.115.254.
-You can use any subnet that :
+You can use any subnet you like:

 ```
 docker network create \